UmassJin/Leetcode/Design/OS_concepts/Cloud_Computing/NonSQL_Cassandra_Chord.md

       * Hinted Handoff mechanism
           * If any replica is down, the coordinator writes to all other replicas, and keeps the write locally until down replica comes back up.
-When all replicas are down, the Coordinator (front end) buffers writes (for up to a few hours).
           * When all replicas are down, the Coordinator (front end) buffers writes (for up to a few hours).
           * Coordinatior has the time-out of store
       * One ring per datacenter